How to thrive in the “boys only club” of manufacturing and fabrication

 The 2018 Skills Gap in Manufacturing Study by Deloitte revealed that there may be an estimated 2.4 million positions that go unfilled between 2018 and 2028 with an economical impact of 2.5 trillion.
 While advanced technologies and robotics can be one solution, another route to take is to tap into an untapped resource, women.
 Women comprise 47 percent of the US labor force, but only 29 percentage of the manufacturing workforce.
 Women are mandatory in filling the void that manufacturing and fabrication face with the skills gap.

-Life before Fabrication
+Life before fabrication

 Usually, people finish high school and are unsure of which career path they want to take.
 College students are a perfect example of showing that it is normal to change your mind.
 80 percent of students in the United States change their major at least once.
 On average, college students change their major at least three times during their college career.
-Not starting in fabrication is the exact situation that happened for Molitor, Menrath and Redish.
+Not starting in fabrication is the exact situation that happened for Menrath and Redish.

-Another nontraditional career switch is how Katie Menrath transitioned into fabrication.
+A nontraditional career switch is how Katie Menrath transitioned into fabrication.
 Menrath also started out with a degree in something non-fabrication related.
 “I have an associates degree in computer information technology from Cincinnati State Technical College.
 I had worked at Proctor and Gamble as a computer programmer until it was sold to Hewlett Packard.”

 But what really struck accord in Menrath was Hurricane Katerina.
 “I wasn’t happy.
 I drove past a coast guard recruiting unit and decided I wanted to help.
 The coast guard was one of the first responders for Hurricane Katerina.
 I realized the Coast Guard was a way for me to do something bigger, so I decided to enlist,” stated Menrath.